omidfarhangnia/Type-Test-JS-Project/README.md

 - But before starting you should verify the time do you want to change your time?
 - If you dont need any change you can skip.
 - If you need to change the time you can change it so easy just click Change Time btn.
+- You can see your score and the time and the date that you take this test
+- Dont worry if you refresh the page your history is still there and you can clear history with the aid of clear history button
 - Ok change your time and start again dont forget that you always have a new chance for having better score.
 ### i Didnt work on the responsive shape of this project for some reasons : ###
 - First : more the users when they want to giving a test for their type speed they use laptops and PCs.